• Home

 Since they frequently rode in mud, through streams, and over rough lava fields, riding sidesaddle made no sense to Hawai'i horsewomen.
 Pa'u skirts could be worn for dress-up or everyday chores, and the formal version continues to be displayed on special occasions today.

 Before parade day, the Pa'u riders practice with their horses, prepare costumes, gather flowers, and spend a full week creating elaborate neck lei for each horse along with fresh lei from island-appropriate flowers for all riders in their equestrian unit.
 In North Kohala, Pa'u riders assemble their riding units, outfits, and lei without corporate support.
-Life sharing beloved secret recipes, through the years Kohala residents with experience have passed on their skills at making the various lei and costume pieces, and maneuvering the horses in a crowd.
+Like sharing beloved secret recipes, through the years Kohala residents with experience have passed on their skills at making the various lei and costume pieces, and maneuvering the horses in a crowd.

 Kamehameha Day in North Kohala: All-day festivities, all events free, always on June 11th.